 If an attorney settles a wrongful death lawsuit or obtains a court judgment against the defendant, the compensation becomes an estate asset subject to appropriate distribution.

-The Court will usually agree with allocating the proceeds based on what the family members (the heirs) have agreed to.
-If the heirs cannot agree, then one of the attorneys for the family members will need to file a “Motion to Disburse” and the exact allocation will be up to the judge, who will first review evidence and hear testimony from everyone wanting money from the proceeds.
+The Court will usually agree to allocate the proceeds based on what the family members (the heirs) have agreed to.
+If the heirs cannot agree, then one of the attorneys for the family members will need to file a “Motion to Disburse.”
+The exact allocation will be up to the judge, who will first review the evidence and hear testimony from everyone wanting money from the proceeds.

-A common example would be if someone has remarried, and the new spouse is not wanting the adult stepchildren to recover anything.
+A common example would be if someone has remarried, and the new spouse does not want the adult stepchildren to recover anything.

 Who Is Responsible for Paying in a Wrongful Death Lawsuit?